Find a spider by...

 spinnerets which are attached about half way along the underside of the abdomen and lie in parallel.
 These spinnerets are said to be particularly useful for catching ants,

 on which the spider feeds exclusively.

-Spider(s) with a very similar appearance: Some other prodidomid species.
+Spider(s) with a very similar appearance: Other Molycria species.

 Email Ron Atkinson for more information.